stadial/stadial.github.io/content/post/sem3/engineering-programming/main.md

 # Last words

 This post was a joke ;)
 aaaand the intro was by [Aphyr](https://aphyr.com/posts/341-hexing-the-technical-interview), modified.
+I should post the project when the grades gets released.

 # Links:
-scroll down
+scroll down.